Kong/go-apiops/docs/README.md

 ## Commands

+---
 ### `openapi2kong`

-Convert an OpenAPI Specification (OAS) to a Kong declarative configuration which can be further used with `deck` to configure a Kong Gateway.
+The `openapi2kong` transformation is used to convert an OpenAPI Specification (OAS) to a Kong declarative configuration which can be further used with `deck` to configure a Kong Gateway.
 [OpenAPI Specifications](https://swagger.io/specification/) allow you to define language-agnostic interfaces to your services.
 The `openapi2kong` tool allows conversion of those specifications directly into Kong Gateway declarative configurations and includes support for Kong extensions (`x-kong`).
 For details on the format and conversion features, see the included [annotated example file](learnservice_oas.yml).

 For full usage instructions, see the the command help: